Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on car insurance requires being a good driver, having above-average credit, being claim-free, and maximizing policy discounts.
-Set aside time to compare rates at every other renewal by requesting quotes from direct companies, and also from your local independent and exclusive agents.
+Getting lower rates on car insurance takes avoiding accidents and claims, having a good credit history, eliminating unnecessary coverage, and maximizing policy discounts.
+Take the time to comparison shop once a year by obtaining price quotes from direct carriers like Progressive and GEICO, and also from local independent and exclusive agents.

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.